-Data base/data communications capabilities were strongly emphasized in UNIVAC's March 1975 product announcement, with the release of two improved communications controllers for all 1100 Series processors.
-The new General Communications Subsystem replaces the earlier Communications Terminal Module Controller (CTMC) for communications networks of up to 32 half- or full-duplex lines.
-Like the CTMC, the GCS has a total throughput capacity of 50,000 bits per second, but it is priced from 25 percent to 40 percent lower than a comparable CTMS for systems with modest communications requirements.
+Data base/data communications capabilities are strongly emphasized for all 1100 Series processors.
+The General Communications Subsystem supports communications networks of up to 32 half- or full-duplex lines.
+The GCS has a total throughput capacity of 250,000 bits per second.

-UNIVAC also added significant new capabilities to its programmable front-end communications processor.
+UNIVAC has also added significant new capabilities to its programmable front-end communications processor.
 The new Communications/Symbiont Processor (C/SP) uses MOS memory in place of the earlier plated-wire storage, and can now be equipped with up to eight Model 8425 Disc Drives and eight Uniservo 16 Magnetic Tape Units, for use in message staging, audit trail preparation, and store-and-forward message switching applications.
-Important new reliability features added to the C/SP include the capability for standalone operation in the event of a host processor malfunction, the ability to share a C/SP between two host processors or to configure a fully redundant dual-host-processor/dual-C/SP configuration, and the ability to dynamically reconfigure the communications network through a DCT 500-based CS/P console.
+Important new reliability features added to the C/SP include the capability for stand-alone operation in the event of a host processor malfunction, the ability to share a C/SP between two host processors or to configure a fully redundant dual-host-processor/dual-C/SP configuration, and the ability to dynamically reconfigure the communications network through a DCT 500-based CS/P console.
 New full-duplex transmission capabilities are designed to improve remote batch processing capabilities using either a UNIVAC DCT 1000 or a 9200/9300 computer system as a remote batch terminal.
 Binary synchronous transmission capabilities also have been added to allow transfer of data between UNIVAC 1100 Series systems and IBM System/360 and System/370 computers as well as binary synchronous batch terminals.